Explore Your Body Story

 Where does it begin for you?

-Are you thinking about it?
+Are you thinking about exploring your body story?
 Are you all in?
-Here’s how you do it…

 Your story is just about you.

-Tell us the story of your white, brown, tall, short, thin, fat, able, crip, sick, privileged body.
+Tell the story of your black, brown, white, tall, short, thin, fat, able, crip, sick, privileged body.

 Tell the story that you have always needed to hear.